grafov/streamsurfer/README.md

  * webreports to represent collected statistics
  * integration with Zabbix (http://zabbix.com) monitoring software

-**The code in alpha.
-Undocumented.
-Not completed.
-Though it works.**

 Planned features:

+ * probe more formats beside HLS (planned HDS, DASH, Widevine VOD)
  * probe chunks with `mediainfo` utility (from ffmpeg)
  * REST HTTP to represent collected data and utility control
  * aggregate and analyze statistics from other streamsurfer nodes
+ * visualize monitoring information in Web UI
  * persistent storage for statistics and reports generation

-This utility can't be used for HLS playback.
+This software can't be used for HLS playback.

-`streamsurfer` is an improved port of Python `hlsprobe` (https://github.com/grafov/hlsprobe).
+`streamsurfer` is an furfer development of Python `hlsprobe` (https://github.com/grafov/hlsprobe).

 Install
 -------

-### Use binary

-TODO Instructions follows later.

-### Build from sources

 You need Go language (http://golang.org) environment installed.
 Then: